setshaft/console-drawing/README.md

 # console-drawing

+This is a maven based project.
+Should install maven before executing the below commands.

 To run: `mvn exec:java`\
 To run unit tests: `mvn test`\
 Code Coverage can found at `/target/site/jacoco/index.html` after executing the above command.